Flanderization: Examples

 Outside of The Simpsons, Family Guy has been highlighted as one of the most prominent examples in animation, particularly with the characters of Peter and Brian Griffin.
+Peter was originally portrayed as an outrageous and goofy but caring member of the Griffin family, but over time his personality shifted to being increasingly crude, mean-spirited, and offensive.
+Brian, originally portrayed as being the witty, intelligent, and sarcastic voice-of-reason, became pretentious, narcissistic, and hypocritical.
 Other animated series criticized for Flanderization include SpongeBob SquarePants and The Fairly OddParents.

 Though the primary reference for Flanderization is in television, other fictional media can also have characters exhibit Flanderization.
 Many film characters have been described as being Flanderized in a sequel or franchise compared to their original portrayal.
 Flanderization in cinema is particularly prevalent in horror films, especially slasher films.
 Flanderization has also been described as a pitfall for tabletop role-playing games, where complex characters are often played for long periods of time by amateur writers.
 The practice of building roleplay characters around single quirks has been mentioned as a frequent cause of Flanderization.
 As well as player characters, non-player characters in role-playing games are frequently Flanderized, due to the need for a single game master to play multiple characters.

 Flanderization has also been discussed in the context of real-world phenomena, such as subcultures that are Flanderized by the mainstream culture into simpler and more accessible forms; one example of this is the beatnik stereotype of the Beat Generation.
 Another example of real-world Flanderization is the tendency for musicians, especially those associated with social media such as TikTok and SoundCloud, to simplify their musical personas after finding some commercial success.
 Musicians accused of Flanderization include Lil Pump, Lil Yachty, and Flo Milli.

 Interpretation

-Flanderization has been described as symptomatic of a franchise becoming a long running one, leading to a decline in writing quality as writers struggle to come up with new ideas.
+Flanderization has been described as symptomatic of a franchise becoming a long-running one, leading to a decline in writing quality as writers struggle to come up with new ideas.
 While minor characters may be given more of a spotlight, the franchise may also fall back on the easy tropes of its established characters, leading to Flanderization.
 It has been used as an argument against making sequels for a work and described as "a lesson for other shows" whose characters have not gone through the process.
 Some works have consciously attempted to avoid Flanderization, such as Rick and Morty.

-The specific case of Ned Flanders attracts special attention.
-Debate exists over whether Flanders is a consistently Flanderized character or whether he later returned to a more complex, dynamic portrayal.
-The appropriateness of the term "Flanderization" has also been disputed, as many characters in The Simpsons have undergone the caricaturing process, and Flanders himself may not be the most extreme case.
-Flanders's shifting portrayal has also been controversial as representative of a shift in media portrayals of religious people.
-As both the primary representative of Christianity on The Simpsons and as one of the most significant Christian fictional characters in the world, the simplification of Ned Flanders as a character has been the subject of criticism, study, and reinterpretation.